Topological insulators and geometry of vector bundles: Electromagnetic field and curvature of connection

-where $f_{12}$ stands for the $12$-component of the \defn{curvature of connection}.
-Importantly, this calculation assumes that connection coefficients are smooth functions of coordinates, that is, the basis section $\vec 1$ over $\boxdot$ is smooth.
-Note also that the sign of $\Delta \alpha$ depends both on the orientation of the base space and the orientation of the fiber (the latter being given here by the complex structure).

-If the base space has dimension more than two, there will be a curvature component for each pair of coordinate indices.
-Since the field strength is invariant under gauge transformations, one can expect that the curvature is independent of the basis choice.
+is called the $12$-component of the \defn{curvature of connection}.
+Thus, the curvature can be thought of as a local characterization of the parallel transport.
+Importantly, the passage from \eqref{Eq:PTplaq} to \eqref{Eq:CurvatureDa} assumes that connection coefficients are smooth functions of coordinates, that is, the basis section $\vec 1$ over $\boxdot$ is smooth.
+Note also that the sign of $\Delta \alpha$ depends both on the orientation of the base space and on the orientation of the fiber (the latter is given here by the complex structure, cf. Sec.~\ref{Sec:CLBundles}).
+If the base space has dimension more than two, there is a curvature component for each pair of coordinate indices.
+Since the electromagnetic field strength is invariant under gauge transformations, one can expect that the curvature is independent of the basis choice.